 On March 1, 2023, RECONOMICS Institute will announce the first phase of its new RISING PLACES initiative with the launch of a Founding Sponsors program.

-The Founding Sponsors program is an opportunity for local leaders—elected, business, non-profit or citizen—to serve the public and boost their organization or career by buying their entire community free, permanent access to RISING PLACES Tools.
+The Sponsors program is an opportunity for local leaders—elected, business, non-profit or citizen—to serve the public and boost their organization or career by buying their entire community free, permanent access to RISING PLACES Tools.

 The tools are designed to facilitate and accelerate inclusive, green, resilient economic growth.

 These new tools enable residents and local governments to easily cooperate with each other in making their community a magnet for public and private funding—and employers—to boost income and quality of life for all.

 The tools are provided to the community by a local benefactor—called a RISING PLACES Sponsor—who pays a small, one-time fee (based on the population of the city or county) to provide local leaders and residents with free, permanent access to the RISING PLACES Tools.

 Corporations, non-profits, foundations, individual philanthropists and local governments can all support their local community—and our shared planet—by becoming a Local Sponsor of RISING PLACES.

 You can proudly display your RISING PLACES Sponsor logo in your ads, or on your website, showing that you help make places better.
 Sponsors will appear in RISING PLACES advertising, editorials, articles and our other promotional exposure.